Discover Leaf Peeping Day Trips From Saratoga

 Photo Credit: Olivia Bernard

-Take a drive south along the Hudson River for great foliage views.
-If you missed your chance to catch the leaves during their peak in the Saratoga and Adirondack area, you may be able to see them in the Catskills, as they typically turn a little later down in that direction.
-The Catskills Forest Preserve is home to 300,000 acres of forests adorned with cliffs, fire towers, and waterfalls.
-Your options for leaf peeping in the Catskills are essentially endless!
+Take a drive south from Saratoga Springs and experience views of the foliage in the Catskills.
+If you missed your chance to catch the leaves during their peak in the Saratoga-Adirondack regions, you may be able to see them in the Catskills, as they typically turn a little later down in that direction.
+The Catskill Forest Preserve is home to approx. 300,000 acres of forests adorned with cliffs, fire towers, and waterfalls.
+Your options for leaf peeping are essentially endless!

 Head west to scenic Cooperstown for a perfect leaf peeping day trip.
 Take a ride down Route 31 or Route 80 and enjoy the beautiful water views along Otsego Lake.
-From the rolling hills to the famous Sleeping Lion Mountain, there are plenty of opportunities to catch a great shot of fall foliage in its prime.
+From the rolling hills to the Sleeping Lion Trail, there are plenty of spots to catch a great shot of fall foliage in its prime.